 Artificial intelligence is a computer science that aims to design intelligent software and systems that mirror how humans process and act on information.
 So, imagine a salesperson who is poring over data points to prospect for leads.
 In the time it might take him or her to complete one buyer profile, AI-assisted Sales automation software could vet hundreds of customers, if not thousands.

-Alternatively, a user could develop a search profile according to company size, location or industry and have the AI automatically populate the Sales pipeline.Through this automation of the Sales process, reps can more effectively target prospects most likely to buy — and AI helps in that area, as well.
+Alternatively, a user could develop a search profile according to company size, location, revenue opportunity or industry and have the AI automatically populate the sales pipeline.Through this automation of the sales process, reps can more effectively target prospects most likely to buy – and AI helps in that area, as well.

 Lead scoring: A use case